Fandi63/brutal-R/README.md

 This repository is for people who want to help Ukraine and cant program anything. brutal-R is for hacking Russia websites.
-Run: gh extension install brutal-R
+Run: gh repo clone brutal-R